rsdoiel/antenna/science_and_technology.md

 ## Oh Brother.
 Printer giant denies dirty toner tricks as users cry foul

-date: 2025-03-06, updated: 2025-03-06, from: The Register (UK I.T.
+date: 2025-03-06, updated: 2025-03-08, from: The Register (UK I.T.
 News)

-<h4>You were supposed to destroy the Sith, not join them!</h4> <p>Brother is the latest printer manufacturer to come under fire over alleged sharp practices around the use of third-party consumables versus its own ink supplies.…</p>
+<h4>You were supposed to destroy the Sith, not join them!</h4> <p><strong>Updated</strong>  Brother is the latest printer manufacturer to come under fire over alleged sharp practices around the use of third-party consumables versus its own ink supplies.…</p>

 <br>